 His theatre credits include The Parable of the Blind, Death By Heroine, Majnoun, The Persian Revolution, Plastic, Chodzenie-Siberia, Poland 3 Iran 2, 14 Tables and Domestic Labour: a study in love.

 His productions have toured nationally and internationally.
 His film credits include: but you speak such good English (executive producer), Yalda for BBC Drama and Film London (writer), Shoes for BBC East(director).
 Radio Plays include The Virgin and Yalda both for Radio 4.
-Mehrdad also creates multi-disciplinary and site-specific performance work, collaborating with visual artists, architects, dancers and practitioners from non-artistic disciplines.
+Mehrdad also creates interdisciplinary and site-specific performance work, collaborating with visual artists, architects, dancers and scientists.
+He was resident artist at the MRC Laboratory of Molecular Biology, Cambridge, creating Home in the Service of Science in 2016.
+He was also commissioned to create Borderline Estate Agents by the Wellcome Collection in 2019.
+He created the Junctures interdisciplinary festival (2014 – 2019) supported by the Elevate fund from Arts Council England.
+Mehrdad is also a PhD research student at Anglia Ruskin University.

 Philippa was born and raised in London and completed a degree in Fine Art Painting at Bath, followed by a Masters Degree in Critical Studies in Visual Art and Theatre at Wimbledon School of Art.
 Her love of arts has meant she has continued her own creative practice and in 2012 formed Cosy Mama working as a Designer Maker of felted work with an eco-conscience.